WHAT IS PERMACULTURE?

-Permaculture was developed in the 1970s by Australians Bill Mollison and David Holmgren.
+Permaculture is a solution based design philosophy which was developed in the 1970s by Australians Bill Mollison and David Holmgren.
 It began as an integrated systems approach to sustainable living based on growing perennial food crops.
-Since then it has grown to incorporate social and economic design, and has spread virally around the globe.
+Since then it has evolved to incorporate social and economic design, and has spread virally around the globe.

 Permaculture is working to re-design our impact on the Earth and regenerate what has been lost.

-By observing and learning from nature, and weaving together traditional and indigenous wisdoms with new scientific understanding, Permaculture seeks to create beneficial and co-operative relationships within a system.
+By observing and learning from nature, and weaving together traditional and indigenous wisdom with new scientific understanding, permaculture seeks to create beneficial and co-operative relationships within a system.